November 1, 2017

 What do we actually know about our tongue’s ability to taste flavor?

 When looking at the tongue, you see tiny bumps that we know to be taste buds.
 These bumps are actually called papillae.
-Within a single papillae, you may find anywhere from 3-100 taste buds depending on the type.
+Within a single papillae, you may find anywhere from three to 100 taste buds depending on the type.
 The tongue has four kinds of papillae: circumvallate (vallate), filiform, foliate, and fungiform.